chrisconlin/Conlin_Latin102/quiz2.md

 Hercules was ordered by Eurystheus, who was the son of Sthenelus, to perform twelve labors.

 The brothers were violent Centaurs.
 Eurytion came to the wedding with his brothers.
+The brothers were violent Centaurs, who came to the wedding with Eurytion

 Dexamenus was afraid of Eurytion.
 Deanira was promised in marriage to Eurytion.
+Dexamenus was afraid of Eurytion, who Deanira was promised in marriage to.

 Eurytion expected to marry Deianira.
 Eurytion’s brothers were centaurs.
+Eurytion, whose brothers were centaurs, expexted to marry Deianira.

 Nessus tried to rape Deianira.
 Hercules killed Nessus.
+Nessus, who Hercules killed, tried to rape Deianira.

 Nessus gave Deianira a vial of blood.
 Hercules was poisoned by the blood.
+Nessus gave Deianira a vial of blood, which poisoned Hercules.

 In Egypt, Hercules killed the priest Busiris.
 Busiris regularly sacrificed foreigners.
+In Egypt, Hercules killed the priest Busiria, who regularly sacrificed foreigners.

 Prometheus’ heart was devoured by an eagle.
 Hercules shot the eagle dead with his arrows.
 Lycus tried to kill Megara and her sons Therimachus and Ophites.
 Lycus was killed by Hercules.
 Hercules stole a tripod from the temple at Delphi.
 Apollo refused to give Hercules an oracle.